dimitri-nicolo/calico/v2.0/reference/cnx/policy-auditing.md

 title: Policy Audit Mode
 ---

-{{site.prodname}} adds a Felix option DropActionOverride that configures how the `deny` `action` in a [Rule]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy#Rule) is interpreted.
+{{site.tseeprodname}} adds a Felix option DropActionOverride that configures how the `deny` `action` in a [Rule]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy#Rule) is interpreted.
 It can add logs for denied packets, or even allow the traffic through.